 You will need a care and support assessment to see if you are eligible for support.

 If you have already had an assessment, please contact your social worker to find out more about support.

 Our Shared lives carers

-Our Shared Lives team work closely with the elderly and disabled they care for to help them achieve independence and gain confidence.
+Our Shared lives carers work closely with the Shared lives team to support all of the individuals receiving services.
+The Shared lives carers care for individuals and help them achieve independence and gain confidence.

-Lesley Helps is a carer with the Shared Lives service within Leicestershire County Council and has been recently named as the Autism Carer of the Year, thanks to her dedication to helping those with the disability.
+Lesley Helps is a carer with the Shared lives service within Leicestershire County Council and was named as the Autism Carer of the Year in 2020, thanks to her dedication to helping those with the disability.
 Find out more about Lesley and the Autism Carer of the Year award.

 Read about the personal experience of carers and the ones they care for during the COVID-19 pandemic.